wpswings/points-and-rewards-for-woocommerce/readme.md

 * Offer a specific number of points for a set price range of the order value
 * Hooks to extend the points tab for admin

 ## WHAT’S INCLUDED IN OUR FREE POINTS AND REWARDS FOR WOOCOMMERCE PLUGIN

-**1) Order Reward Points**
+**1) Assign Points on Previous Orders**: With the WooCommerce Rewards points plugin, the merchants get a chance to assign points on previous orders.
+For example, before installing the points and rewards plugin, there might be a lot of orders that customers might be involved with.
+This setting enables the merchants to assign points to those orders.

-With the WooCommerce point reward system, the admin can select the maximum number of orders for the customers to earn a certain number of points.
+**2) Order Reward Points**: With the WooCommerce point reward system, the admin can select the maximum number of orders for the customers to earn a certain number of points.
 For example, if the admin has set the maximum number of orders to 10 and the number of points to 5.
 Then, the customer will earn 5 points, after successfully ordering 10 times from the website.

-**2) WooCommerce Rewards Points on Actions**

-With WooCommerce Points and Rewards plugin, customers have the opportunity to earn points for rewards through various activities like:
+**3) WooCommerce Rewards Points on Actions**: With WooCommerce Points and Rewards plugin, customers have the opportunity to earn points for rewards through various activities like:

 * **Sign Up**: Merchants can offer points on unique customer sign-ups.